mrf-r/FunFM-logue/README.md

 ### Note

 The NTS-1 initializes the parameters to -100, so the first sound you hear will be the harsh noise resulting from maximum PM and feedback.
 I recommend starting by setting the depths and pitches to the middle.
 The pitch range is intentionally wide, and the extremes are quite random.
 Please use your ears to adjust the settings.
 In general, the oscillator is capable of producing classic VA tones (detuned SAW, PWM, hardsync), but the main goal is to search for something new.
-Stay open to new things.
+Stay open to new things)

 Peace!